VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 * How can artists can prove they drew a piece instead of using an AI tool?

-  One solution to this is to post a each piece with a WIP from earlier in the process or a time lapse of the creation process.
+  One solution to this is to post each piece with a WIP from earlier in the process or a time lapse of the creation process.
 This is something a lot of viewers already appreciate anyway, and, depending on your workflow, may be low effort.

 {{< /tip >}}